In recent years, the world has witnessed several milestone

 counterfeit goods on an e-commerce site or the distribution of a

-copyrighted content on an online video site, monitoring and
+copyrighted content on an online video site, the methods of

 The traditional view of the IT sector is that the internet has